monitorjbl/excel-streaming-reader/README.md

 This is a fork of [monitorjbl/excel-streaming-reader](https://github.com/monitorjbl/excel-streaming-reader).

-This implementation supports [Apache POI](http://poi.apache.org) 4.x and only supports Java 8 and above.
+This implementation supports [Apache POI](http://poi.apache.org) 5.x and only supports Java 8 and above. v2.3.x supports POI 4.x.

 * [Sample](https://github.com/pjfanning/excel-streaming-reader-sample)